 |PE and Sports Premium|

-Going forward into 2018-19 we will continue to focus the spend on the areas with most impact – see below
+We will continue to focus the spend on the areas with most impact – see below

 For more general information regarding Pupil Premium funding for schools, you can read more here on the government website.